gabber-dev/gabber/README.md

 - **See something missing?** We welcome contributions — new nodes or bugfixes are all appreciated.
 - **Early access or enterprise?** [Reach out](mailto:brian@gabber.dev) or file an issue with the label `enterprise`.
 - **Stay in the loop:** Follow [@gabberdev](https://x.com/gabberdev) on Twitter/X or star the repo to get updates.
-- **Join the community** Join the [Discord](https://discord.gg/hJdjwBRc7g) to leave feedback, chat with the team & other builders, and stay up to date.
+- **Community:** Join the [Discord](https://discord.gg/hJdjwBRc7g) to leave feedback, chat with the team & other builders, and stay up to date.

 ## License